gofiber/docs/fiber.md

 ## NewError

-NewError creates a new HTTPError instance with an optional message
+NewError creates a new HTTPError instance with an optional message.

 {% code title="Signature" %}
 ```go